I am an avid self-taught gardener (I learn as problems arise), bird watcher, and nature lover.

 When these flying insects are swooping at you, it's hard to fathom that they can be beneficial to humans and the environment.
 Let me give you a quick sampling of some of their positive aspects.

-2. The different species of wasps hunt white flies, beetle larvae, spiders, aphids, caterpillars and other insects, either feeding upon or using the insects to provision their nests.
+- The different species of wasps hunt white flies, beetle larvae, spiders, aphids, caterpillars, and other insects, either feeding upon or using the insects to provision their nests.
 For example, the blue mud dauber is considered beneficial because they help to regulate the population of black and brown widow spiders.

-As you can see, they do offers benefits for humans and the environment.
-When these insects maintain their distance from humans all can co-exist.
-However, when these flying insects comes swooping down at you or a member of your family is allergic to it's sting, then you have a problem.
+As you can see, they do offer benefits for humans and the environment.
+When these insects maintain their distance from humans, all can co-exist.
+However, when these flying insects come swooping down at you or a member of your family is allergic to its sting, then you have a problem.

-1. Citrus oil extract.
-However, some question the toxicity of the ingredients, limonene and linalool has on mammals.
+- Citrus oil extract.
+However, some question the toxicity of the ingredients limonene and linalool have on mammals.
 My advice, use it with care.

-2. To get rid of hornets use wasp killer spray that can kill them on contact.
+- To get rid of hornets, use wasp killer spray that can kill them on contact.

 Getting Rid of Nests

-3. Underground or hanging nest- For underground nests you will want to use a wasp killer that is not labeled as a "projectile spray".
+For underground nests, you will want to use a wasp killer that is not labeled as a "projectile spray."